TRNS – Bidirectional Stochastic Damping & Signal Regularization

 Why TRNS Numbers Are Superior in Practice

-TTRNS achieves a strong 6.10× noise reduction while respecting the underlying physics of fluid flow.
+TRNS achieves a strong 6.10× noise reduction while respecting the underlying physics of fluid flow.
 This makes it particularly valuable for post-processing CFD results in propulsion, aerospace, and turbomachinery applications, where preserving accurate velocity and pressure structures is critical for analysis and design validation.

 Citation